johnscode/johnscode/README.md

 Have architected, built, and delivered scalable, reliable systems for IoT, Enterprise Software, Mobile, and SaaS.
 Co-inventor on several patents.
 MS in Computer Engineering and a BS Electrical Engineering.

+## Building an IoT aggregation service

+- [A basic MQTT broker Docker setup using Eclipse Mosquitto](https://github.com/johnscode/mqtt) - Really useful when you wnat to spin up a broker to test code or monitor a few devices.

-## Recently playing around with AI and SaaS
+## Recently playing around with AI and LLMs

 Check out these repos:
 - [AI Chat Assistant using Claude 3](https://github.com/johnscode/claudius-saas) - A basic chat assistant built using Next.js and React